mhszeto2019/build_a_bank/README.md

 #### Stage two - scenario based test:
+##### For the scenario-based test,  I use POSTMAN to test the APIs and verify the updates in the respective CSV files.
+The POSTMAN collection can be found in the `build_a_bank` directory (`~/build_a_bank/postman_file`).
+The application is deployed on an AWS server, and the POSTMAN test cases are directed to that server.

 Account - we will be able to create accounts for users and can be seen in account.csv
 1. Add account with the following json json = {